SpenceKonde/megaTinyCore/megaavr/libraries/Comparator/README.md

 Comparator.start(); // Start comparator
 ```
 ### read()
 Method to get the current state of the comparator's output as a boolean.
-This allows you to, among other things, poll the comparators instead of useing them with interrupts.
+This allows you to, among other things, poll the comparators instead of using them with interrupts.

 #### Usage
 ```c++